- Radio Times

 About this programme

-Documentary following the cyclist through 2012, when he became the first Briton to win the Tour de France, as well as capturing gold in the time-trial at the London Olympic Games.
+Documentary following the cyclist during 2012, when he became the first Briton to win the Tour de France, as well as capturing gold in the time-trial at the London Olympic Games.

 Cast and crew